What is Medicare?

 - blood tests and routine ultrasound scans

 - some immunisations (for example, whooping cough and influenza vaccination are provided free under the National Immunisation Program.)

 Medicare will also pay for 3 pregnancy support counselling sessions.
 Visit the Department of Health website for more information.

 When you give birth, Medicare covers:

 - free care from midwives and/or obstetricians in a public hospital, birth centre, or publicly funded homebirth program

 - free or subsidised care from a private obstetrician in a private or public hospital

-After the birth of your baby, Medicare covers the costs if your baby needs special care.
-It also covers some or all of the costs of:
+After your baby is born, Medicare covers some or all of the costs of: